HomePage Path

 Street Map

-Wakefield Castle is located south of the city centre, off Denby Dale Road.
+Lowe Hill is located in Wakefield, off Denby Dale Road.
 10 miles south of Leeds on the A61-A636.

 The site is in Thornes Park and is freely accessible in daylight hours.